 The Town of Victoria Park has been allocated a target of providing for an additional 19,400 dwellings by 2050 on top of the 15,921 dwellings in existence in 2011.
 This will see the Town’s population more than double in the next 30-35 years.

-A series of articles will explore the projected population growth and what it means for the Town.
-Keep your eyes open for more information here on our website, on Facebook and in our quarterly newsletter, Life in the Park
+This series of articles will explore the projected population growth and what it means for the Town.

 The dwelling growth is expected to be gradual and will continue the transformation of the Town into a bustling inner urban neighbourhood.
 Capitalising on the increased residential population and office employees, the main Albany Highway strip and smaller centres such as Archer Street and Lathlain Place will become even more vibrant, bustling hubs of activity with a variety of shops, cafes and offices.